This Instagrammer Escaped Death Twice — & This Is How It Changed Her Outlook On Life

 And authentically, too — which is now reflected in her posts.
 After years of snapping "mainstream" food content, Yi reverted back to her roots in 2018, posting dishes that she enjoys the most, like homemade Korean food, dumplings, and noodles.
 "The people who are most responsive and enthusiastic and curious are mostly AAPI," says Yi, though she's quick to shout-out other cultures as well who resonate with her content.
 "It's heartwarming to be able to bond because of cultural commonalities."

-Although Yi has an upbeat personality that makes you feel like you’ve known her for years, that’s not the only reason for sunny outlook on life.
+Although Yi has an upbeat personality that makes you feel like you’ve known her for years, that’s not the only reason for her sunny outlook on life.
 In 2003, she was involved in a subway accident so traumatic that she can’t remember a moment of it.
 She lost her balance and fell into the tracks, and the subway ran her over.
 She had to have her right leg amputated and replaced with a prosthetic, and the only reason she lived was because someone pulled the emergency brake on the train.
 After the accident, she found her strength through the strong community surrounding her.
 “I had 200 people in the lobby coming to see me in the emergency room, and friends just came to make me laugh.
 I’m so lucky to be surrounded by so many good people in my life.”

 The aftermath gave her a new perspective — but it didn’t come quickly.
 Her recovery was difficult, and it took her almost three years to learn how to walk again.
 “I had a chance to live again,” she says, “and I took it.”